aws/aws-sam-cli/designs/dotnetcore-debugging.md

 ##### 2. Publishing the code

-Customer should be informed, that in order to have the best debugging experience he should publish the app in `Debug` configuration by supplying `-c Debug` flag for `dotnet publish` command.
+Customer should be informed, that in order to have the best debugging experience app must be published in `Debug` configuration by supplying `-c Debug` flag for `dotnet publish` command.

 _For example:_